The Best Miter Saws Tested in 2023

 Q. What is the difference between a compound and a sliding miter saw?

-A compound miter saw cuts bevels in addition to angles.
-A sliding miter saw comes with a cutting arm the user can pull to cut wider boards.
+A compound miter saw cuts bevels in addition to angles, whereas a sliding miter saw comes with a cutting arm the user can pull to cut wider boards.
 A miter saw can be both sliding and compound.

 Q. Can you use a miter saw to rip boards?

 No. Ripping is the process of cutting boards lengthwise and is usually done on a table saw.
-A miter saw makes crosscuts.
+A miter saw makes crosscuts and angled cuts.
+Those who are interested in rip cuts should consider a circular or table saw that has a rip guide and/or fence.

 Q. How can a beginner learn how to use a miter saw?

-Purchase a miter saw that comes with safety features and read the operating manual entirely before using the saw.
-It may also be beneficial to watch someone else use a miter saw—either in person or by watching online instructional videos.
+The best way for a beginner to learn how to use a miter saw is by purchasing a miter saw that comes with safety features and reading the operating manual entirely before using the saw.
+It may also be beneficial for a beginner to watch someone else use a miter saw—either in person or by watching online instructional videos.